FastFLUX: Pruning FLUX with Block-wise Replacement and Sandwich Training: Experiments

 \subsection{Implementation Details}

-Our base model is FLUX.1-dev, and all experiments are conducted using the fluxdev-controlnet-16k dataset, which consists of approximately 16.1k images.
+Our base model is FLUX.1-dev, and all experiments are conducted using the fluxdev-controlnet-16k dataset~\cite{fluxdevcontrolnet16k}, which consists of approximately 16.1k images.
 We sample 512 images to compute the parameters of the linear layers and another 512 images for training.
-To provide a comprehensive and holistic assessment of our method, we utilize a range of text-to-image evaluation benchmarks, including HPS v2~\cite{wu2023humanpreferencescorev2} and GENEVAL~\cite{ghosh2023genevalobjectfocusedframeworkevaluating}.
-All experiments are conducted in PyTorch and run on NVIDIA RTX 3090 GPUs.
+Since we only need to fit the parameters of a single linear layer and a few LoRA modules at a time, only a small number of samples are required for training.
+We set the rank to 16 and the alpha to 8 of LoRA.
+To provide a comprehensive and holistic assessment of our method, we utilize a range of text-to-image evaluation benchmarks, including HPS v2~\cite{wu2023humanpreferencescorev2} and GENEVAL~\cite{ghosh2023genevalobjectfocusedframeworkevaluating}.All experiments are implemented in PyTorch and executed on two NVIDIA RTX 3090 GPUs using a block-swap mechanism for memory-efficient training.